24.126.2301 UNPROFESSIONAL CONDUCT

 (d) engaging in, or being involved in, "fee splitting" in which a licensee gives or receives payments or fees in referral of a patient to any professional or company offering payment in exchange for referrals to their products or services;

 (e) soliciting or accepting, for services rendered, assigned payments from any third-party payer as payment in full, if the effect is to eliminate the need of payment by the patient of any required deductible or co-payment applicable on the patient's health benefit plan, except as hereinafter provided;

 (f) billing charges or fees to a third-party payer or collecting from a third- party payer on behalf of a patient at a different rate than the charge or fee actually billed to or collected from the patient.
-In the case where services are provided at a reduced rate to a patient because of the patient's inability to pay for the services at their regular or undiscounted rate, any charge or fee billed to or collected from a third party must be based upon the actual reduced rate billed to the patient;
+In the case where services are provided at a reduced rate to a patient, any charge or fee billed to or collected from a third party must be based upon the actual reduced rate billed to the patient;